desmos-labs/mooncake/README.md

 This is due to avoid uploading or downloading new content too much quickly.

 For users, this means that everything you do **will stay on your device for 30 seconds**.
 After that time, it will be sent to the chain and will be public.

+## Disclaimer
+Some of the code inside this repo has been taken and adapted from the awesome [Flutter Twitter clone project](https://github.com/TheAlphamerc/flutter_twitter_clone).